catorsu/SmartInfo/docs/frontend/CODE_COMMENTING_GUIDE.md

 *   **Example (within a React component):**
     ```tsx
     useEffect(() => {
-      // AI_ASSUMPTION: Assumes `chatId` from router query is stable and
+      // Assumes `chatId` from router query is stable and
       // a valid number string once router.isReady is true.
       if (router.isReady && id) {
         const chatIdNum = parseInt(id as string);